HearseDev/logos-format/README.md

 Currently under testing phase

 - This uses clang-format to format logos files, therefore you can pass in any argument you would normally pass to clang-format

-- This requires a .clang-format file to be present in your current project directory, clang-format will automatically find the clang-format file if it is present in your project structure.

-- To work correctly, it also requires the following option to be set to 0 in your .clang-format file <br>
+- You do not need a .clang-format file, although clang-format will look through your project directory structure to see if you do have one present.
+- An example .clang-format file would look something like this, I picked the style chromium because of their extensive docs
+- You can also use the .clang-format file provided in this project as a starting point.

 ```
-      ContinuationIndentWidth: 0
-      ```

-An example .clang-format file would look something like this, I picked the style chromium because of their extensive docs

-```
 BasedOnStyle: Chromium
-ContinuationIndentWidth: 0
+...
 ```